 Ongoing evaluation is a key element of the field instruction process.
-The Learning Agreement and Final Evaluation form provides the specified competencies, corresponding behaviors, and integrated dimensions (from CSWE 2015 standards) against which the student is evaluated.
-The Midterm evaluates the student's essential social work skills and behaviors at the mid-point of each semester and provides an opportunity for the student and field instructor to assess the student's progress towards goals and objectives of the field placement as specified in the learning agreement.
+The Learning Agreement and Evaluation form provides the specified competencies, corresponding behaviors, and integrated dimensions (from CSWE 2015 standards) against which the student is evaluated.
 Weekly supervision allows for ongoing evaluation of the student's performance, progress, and learning needs.

 The program stipulates formal reviews of the student's performance and identification of further learning needs and objectives.
 It is important that the evaluation be based on the student's actual performance in field work rather than on his or her potential for future practice.
-The field instructor should complete the midterm assessment and final assessments of each semester on the same evaluation form so that the program will have a clear indication of the student's growth.
+The field instructor should complete the mid-term assessment and final assessments of each semester on the same evaluation form so that the program will have a clear indication of the student's growth.
 The Baccalaureate Social Work Program uses a pass-fail grading system for field education in the belief that students will be freer, without the pressure of letter grades, to risk and test their interactions with both the client system and their field instructors.
 The field instructor is asked to evaluate the student's performance and to recommend a grade.
 The faculty field liaison, in consultation with the field instructor, will assign the grade as pass or fail.
 However, the Office of Field Education retains responsibility for assignment of the field education grades into the UMBC grading system.
 A passing grade is earned by completion of required hours, completion of assigned learning activities, attendance in all field seminars, and positive evaluations from field instructors.
 A failure to complete or submit any of the placement assignments or documentation will prevent the student's successful completion of the course.